daniel-burgos/portfolio1/_posts/2024-01-01-lecture-videos.md

 categories:
   - projects
 ---
-A collection of lecture videos and recorded tutorials.
+Below you will find a couple of lecture videos that were created for several online courses.
+The videos were directed, produced, and edited by me.